Historical development of the Trombone - Philipp Dangas

 The introduction of the valve instruments in the years around 1830 coincided with the emergence of the romantic orchestra ála Carl Maria von Weber (1786-1826), Franz Schubert (1797-1828), Robert Schumann (1810-1856) and Frederic Chopin (1810- 1849), whose sonority was greater and the timbre softer than that of the classical orchestra.
 The tenor trombone is the root and standard instrument of the trombone family.
 Since the emergence of the final form and intonation of the trombones, i.e. since about 1600, it has remained unchanged both in its basic structure and in its intonation (B flat) and at the same time has remained in use without interruption.

-Use of the trombone in music
+Table summary of trombone usage in music